wiwi1999/danube-pontoon-map/README.md

 GIP.at data used for network analysis is provided by **ÖVDAT** and licensed under **Creative Commons Attribution 4.0 International — CC BY 4.0**.

 Additional project-specific observations, photos, and derived attributes were collected and added by the project team.

+## Feedback and Contributions

+The map includes a GitHub issue button that allows users to suggest updates or report problems.

+When submitting feedback, please include:

+* the pontoon number or location,
+* the attribute you want to update,
+* any relevant notes or observations,
+* optional updated photos.

+Possible contributions include:

+* corrected location information
+* new or updated photos
+* missing locations
+* updated information about shade, lawn condition, food options, or first aid
+* general comments or improvements

 ## Future Plans